marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 As a developer you really need some decent hardware to make this work efficiently in Visual Studio.
 If your development machine is slow, do [some calculations](https://docs.google.com/spreadsheets/d/16tzObRLEdgszbxU-un4lG6K-shiE5c39K95aSfrlXvI/edit?usp=sharing){:target="_blank"} so you can make a business case which supports your request to get a new machine.

-So what do need to do when you have a whole team producing loads of modules?
+So what do you need to do when you have a whole team producing loads of modules?
 Well, build & package those modules in order to deploy to other environments of course so testers and end-users can marvel at your work.

-## Continuous Integration & Deployment
+## Continuous Integration & Delivery

 You are all using source control and a centralized build environment, right?